bw0rth/pync/docs/source/examples/remote-command-exec.rst

 ========================

-Using the `-e <https://pync.readthedocs.io/en/latest/options/execute.html>`_ option, we can execute a shell command and have it's i_o (input/output) connect to Netcat's network socket.
+Using the `-e <https://pync.readthedocs.io/en/latest/options/execute.html>`_ option, we can execute a command and have it's i_o (input/output) connect to Netcat's network socket.

-Using this idea, we can execute commands on a remote system.
+Using this idea, we can create an interactive shell to execute commands on a remote machine.

 .. warning::
    | Please BE CAREFUL with this functionality as it could expose your system to attackers.